 - 1 teaspoon vanilla

 - 1 teaspoon vanilla extract

-- 1-1/2 cups confectioner's sugar
+- 1 ½ cups confectioner's sugar

 - 2-3 Tablespoons water

-Preheat oven to 325 degrees.
-Grease a 10" bundt pan.
+- Preheat oven to 325 degrees.
+Grease and flour a 10" bundt pan.

 - In a medium bowl, combine flour, baking powder and baking soda.
 Set aside.

 - Turn mixer to lower speed and add in flour mixture alternately with chocolate-coffee mixture.

 - Cool in pan for half an hour, remove and let cool completely on wire rack.
 Place on serving plate and drizzle with chocolate glaze.

 - While cake is baking, prepare glaze.